juicedata/juicefs/docs/en/guide/quota.md

 +-------+-----------+---------+------+-----------+-------+-------+
 ```

+### Nested quota {#nested-quota}

+JuiceFS allows nested quota to be set on multiple levels of directories, client performs recursive lookup to ensure quota settings take effect on every level of directory.
+This means even if the parent directory is allocated a smaller quota, you can still set a larger quota on the child directory.

 ### Subdirectory mount {#subdirectory-mount}

 JuiceFS supports mounting arbitrary subdirectories using [`--subdir`](../reference/command_reference.md#mount).
 If the directory quota is set for the mounted subdirectory, you can use the `df` command that comes with the system to view the directory quota and current usage.
 For example, the file system quota is 1PiB and 10M inodes, while the quota for the `/test` directory is 1GiB and 400 inodes.
 The output of the `df` command when mounted using the root directory is: